sabrinaMKE201073/DSroadmap2025/notes/EDA_Python/P3_RelationshipinData.md

   <img src="kde.JPG" width="500">
 </left>

-📌 Notice that the location of the peak marriage duration for each level of the male partner's education is more identifiable in this KDE plot than it was in the histogram.
-However, due to the smoothing algorithm used in KDE plots, the curve can include values that don't make sense, so it's important to set good smoothing parameters.
-📌 zooming in on the KDE plot showing the distribution of male education levels, we can see that the distribution seems to suggest that some couples had marriage durations of less than zero which is impossible.
+📌 Easier to see the peak marriage duration for each education level, but curves can include unrealistic values.

 ---

-### 4) Fix KDE plots using `cut` keyword argument
+### 🛠 Fix KDE Plot with `cut=0`

 ```python
 sns.kdeplot(data=divorce,